ep1cac/ep1cac.github.io/content/posts/flag_shop.md

 2386095
 ```

-And now we have a large, positive amount of money after the transaction...
+And now we have 2147482896 in our account after the transaction, more than enough to buy the 1337 flag.

 ```
 These knockoff Flags cost 900 each, enter desired quantity